×

 • Surgery -A scalpel can be used to make incisions for surgical procedures.
 Using lasers, robotics, or an endoscope to enter through the mouth could all be less invasive alternatives.
 Lasers or endoscopes can typically remove very early malignancies.
 Your larynx or pharynx may need to be removed entirely or partly, depending on how far along your cancer is.
 This may impact your capacity to breathe, swallow, or speak normally.

 • Doctors may reconstruct a portion of your throat to aid with swallowing using tissue from another region of your body.
-If your voice box is removed, the surgeon will connect your windpipe to a stoma—a neck opening—so you can breathe.
+If your voice box is removed, the surgeon will connect your windpipe to a stoma, a neck opening so you can breathe.
 In addition, your surgeon may perform an operation to remove lymph nodes if cancer has spread deep within your neck.

 • Chemotherapy – Drugs used in chemotherapy can treat cancer and inhibit it from spreading.
-It can be taken before or after surgery to reduce tumour size and prevent the disease from returning.
+It can be taken before or after surgery to reduce tumor size and prevent the disease from returning.
 In addition, certain chemotherapy medications can improve radiation.

-• Targeted therapy – By preventing the nutrients that cancer cells need to develop, targeted treatment medications can starve cancer cells.
+• Targeted Therapy – By preventing the nutrients that cancer cells need to develop, targeted treatment medications can starve cancer cells.

 Smokers are more likely to develop throat cancer.
 Nonsmokers, however, can also get it in some circumstances.
 Therefore, it’s imperative to stop smoking.